bsmt/moron_rrf/README.md

 There is still a good amount of influence and inspiration taken from prior configurations.

 Features:
 * Configuration via variables in a single settings.g file.
+You don't have to dig through and edit every file to support your printer, unless you want to change the specific behavior of a procedure.

 ## TODO:

+* move macros library into sys/
+** there's no point in putting it in macros, and it makes things harder to keep track of
+* write testing macros
 * come up with documentation system for globals created/set by scripts
 * Use low current modes as appropriate
 ** Z hops, homing